A Tale of Two Cities

 ORIGINAL MUSIC & SOUND DESIGN: Christopher Kriz**

-INTIMACY/FIGHT DESIGN: Maya Prentiss
+INTIMACY/FIGHT DESIGN: Maya Vinice Prentiss

 ASST.
 DIRECTOR: Joel Willison

-PRODUCTION STAGE MANAGER: Jean Compton*
+PRODUCTION STAGE MANAGER: Jean E. Compton*

 PRODUCTION MANAGER: Erik Tylkowski